577816569/Gan-style-transfer-with-only-one-image-/README.md

 ## Method

 To solve the problem of lack of datasets, I cut the orignial style image into 256 square images randomly and the size of each image is 16 * 16.
 By conbining these small images, we can get a 256 * 256 style image.
-The
+We can use this method to generate as many style images as we want.

 ## Rename a file